danwild/set-connection-options/README.md

 * Requires Meteor v1.4+, it uses the [Mongo.setConnectionOptions](https://github.com/meteor/meteor/pull/7277) method (thanks [@dburles](https://github.com/dburles))
-* Yes, the package is prefixed with `abc` so that connection options are established prior to other packages that may be using Mongo collections, e.g. `accounts-base`
+* Yes, the package is prefixed with `abc` so that connection options are established prior to other packages that may be using Mongo collections, e.g. `accounts-base`.
+Unfortunate but necessary.

 ## Use